HerrNamenlos123/tello/README.md

 ## Portability/Compatitibility📌

 This library is written in C++14, which means your program including it must be compiled using at least C++14 or higher.
 It was written in a way that it is compatible with compilers going back to gcc-4.9, which was the gcc version for Debian Jessie.
-This means it should work on any Linux version higher than Debian Jessie or similar.
+This means it should work on any Linux version higher than Debian Jessie and its derivatives.

 This library is cross-platform, it works exactly the same on Windows and Linux.
 MacOS is untested.